EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 Individual Therapy, Group Therapy, Relationship Counseling, Consulation, Supervision, EMDR + Adjunctive EMDR Therapy + Online Counseling Sessions

-I've enjoyed my education adventures along the way and am able to offer a unique approach to healing.
-My goal is to blend contemporary psychological practices and practical skill-building with intuitive guidance and the wisdom of the ancient healing arts.
-The heart and soul of my approach is to help clients develop insight, self-awareness, self-acceptance, authenticity, self-integration, respect for one's body, feeling embodied, healthier boundaries, self-care and to learn to trust one's own inner guide and wisdom.
+As an integrative psychotherapist, I'm delighted to offer a unique approach to emotional health and healing.
+My goal is to blend contemporary psychological practices, intuitive guidance and the wisdom of the ancient healing arts.
+The heart and soul of my approach is to help clients develop insight, self-awareness, self-acceptance, authenticity, self integration, respect for one's body, embodiment, healthy boundaries and self-care practices.

 Psychotherapy For Adolescents + Adults